-The ICF board member panel shared the following tips and reminders for how to show up as an impactful leader: (as interpreted by yours truly)
+Here are the leadership tips from top global coaches on the panel — they shared the following insights and reminders for how to show up as an impactful leader: (as interpreted by yours truly)

 Bring Energy: True leaders don’t have to force or fabricate enthusiasm.
 They emanate energy authentically due to their love and care for the work they’re doing.

 Stay Connected to Your Why: Leaders need to stay connected with the underlying purpose of their work.
 What’s the greater impact of the work and why is it important?

 Think “Power For” vs “Power Over”: When leaders are acting from a “power for” perspective, they’re taking a stance of service, generosity and collaboration, which is more effective than the sometimes-tempting inclination to command and control.